On the Noise Stability and Robustness of Adversarially Trained Networks on NVM Crossbars: Introduction

 Today, Deep Neural Networks (DNNs) are the backbone of most Artificial Intelligence (AI) applications and have become the benchmark for a gamut of optimization tasks.
 These networks, trained using Deep Learning (DL) \cite{goodfellow2016deep}, have demonstrated superlative performance against traditional methods in the fields of Computer Vision \cite{voulodimos2018deep}, Natural Language Processing \cite{young2018recent}, Recommender Systems \cite{cheng2016wide}, etc. Their widespread usage has spurred rapid innovations in the design of dedicated hardware for such Machine Learning (ML) workloads.

 A significant portion of the computations inside a DNN are Matrix Vector Multiplications (MVM).
 Latest special-purpose accelerators such as GoogleTPU \cite{jouppi2017datacenterold}, Microsoft BrainWave \cite{chung2018serving}, and NVIDIA V100 \cite{nvidiav100} improve the MVM operations by co-locating memory and processing elements, and thereby achieve high performance and energy efficiency.
 However, these accelerators are built on digital CMOS which faces the arduous challenge of scaling saturation \cite{xu2018scaling}.
-To counter the eventual slowdown of Moore's Law \cite{schaller1997moore}, several Non-Volatile Memory (NVM) technologies such as RRAM \cite{wong2012metal}, PCRAM \cite{wong2010phase} and spin devices \cite{fong2015spin} have been developed as promising alternatives.
-In such emerging technologies, memory is programmed as resistance levels within a device, which are then arranged in a crossbar-like manner.
-The MVM operations are executed in the analog domain, and it has been shown to significantly reduce power and latency when compared to digital CMOS \cite{chakraborty2020resistive}.
+To counter the eventual slowdown of Moore's Law \cite{schaller1997moore} and to alleviate the "memory wall", several Non-Volatile Memory (NVM) technologies such as RRAM \cite{wong2012metal}, PCRAM \cite{wong2010phase} and spin devices \cite{fong2015spin} have been developed as promising alternatives.
+Memory is programmed as resistance levels within a device, which are then arranged in a crossbar-like manner, leading to efficient MVM operations.
+Note, MVM operations are executed in the analog domain, and can significantly reduce power and latency when compared to digital von-Neumann CMOS architectures \cite{chakraborty2020resistive}.
 In recent years, several NVM crossbar based accelerators have been proposed \cite{shafiee2016isaac,ankit2019puma} that leverage this compute efficiency.
+Note, however, such in-memory crossbar based computing can also be done using standard CMOS based memories, albeit with much higher area.